cancel icon

 Most people with lumbar degenerative disc disease do not require surgery.
 Surgery may be considered if you have persistent, severe pain unresponsive to thorough non-surgical management over several months, pain is clearly linked to one or two specific degenerated levels on imaging, and pain and disability significantly limit daily life, work and sleep.
 Surgery may also be considered if disc degeneration has caused nerve compression with significant or progressive weakness.

-Common operations include decompression (relieving pressure on nerves when degeneration has caused narrowing) and fusion or stabilisation (joining vertebrae at a severely degenerated, unstable level to reduce painful movement).
 Surgery aims to reduce pain and improve function, but carries risks and does not guarantee a completely pain-free back.
-At Saba Health Clinic, surgery is discussed only after conservative and interventional options have been carefully explored and the benefits clearly outweigh the risks.
+Surgery is discussed only after conservative and interventional options have been carefully explored and the benefits clearly outweigh the risks.

 Recovery and prevention